lse-ds105/ds105a-project-chadgpt/docs/index.md

     - To overcome this challenge, we iterated over a list of flair names for a specific subreddit and combining post data from each flair by extending a list!

 #### ❎Challenge 2
-- Extracting the OP's comment containing the actual recipe posed a challenge.
+- Extracting the OP's (original poster's) comment containing the actual recipe posed a challenge.
 While we could use one of the Reddit API Keys to target all OP's comments, we faced difficulties isolating the specific comment with the desired recipe.
     - To overcome this challenge, we made an assumption: The OP's comment we want will be LONGER all other comments by the OP.
 Through this, we are able to target the OP's original comment with ingredients and instructions.

 #### ❎Challenge 3
+- Analysing the ingredient lists provided by OP on Reddit was difficult, as there was a lot of variance and there were no specific subreddit rules regarding the format of ingredient lists.
+The ingredients were often not well-formatted, making it difficult identify the exact ingredient using NLP.
+For instance, it was challenging to get Spacy or Regex to identify that the main ingredient in the line "1 clove of garlic, minced"  was "garlic".
+To overcome this challenge, we decided to use ChatGPT 3.5, as it is a very well-trained model that proved to be much better at identifying the primary ingredients mentioned by the OP.
+(insert proof of Struggle using regex?)

 ## 📋Appendix
 ### Contributions